 - The opportunity: The majority of the world’s hungry people are farmers.
 Farming is the primary profession for most of the world’s poor, outnumbering every other primary profession combined.
-Finding a way to improve small farm productivity represents the greatest humanitarian opportunity of our time.
-Importantly, most of these farmers are women who are willing to work hard for their children’s future.
+Thus, finding a way to improve small farm productivity represents the greatest humanitarian opportunity of our time.
+Importantly, most of these farmers are women willing to work hard for their children’s future.

-- Our solution: One Acre Fund possesses an incredible asset: we have a general solution for Africa’s smallholder farmers that improves profits on the activities we support by 50% (historical average) in a cost-effective, highly-scalable manner.
-As of late 2019, our core model was reaching nearly one million families.
+- Our solution: One Acre Fund possesses an incredible asset: we have a general solution for Africa’s smallholder farmers that improves profits on the activities we support by 40% (historical average) in a cost-effective, highly scalable manner.
+As of the end of 2020, our core model reached 1.3 million families.

-- One Acre Fund vision: In the coming years, One Acre Fund is dreaming about “moving the needle” on rural development at continent-wide scale – with a realistic implementation plan.
-By the end of 2023, we aim to double our scale to directly serve nearly two million farmers per year, with 20 million direct beneficiaries within these households.
-Beyond our core program, we will also continue to scale our “impact ventures” platform, partnering with private- and public-sector actors to touch the lives of a greater number of smallholders—serving 2.8 million farmers in 2023 through services such as tree distribution, extension services, and rural retail.
+- One Acre Fund vision: In the coming years, One Acre Fund is dreaming about “moving the needle” on rural development at a continent-wide scale — with a realistic implementation plan.
+By the end of 2023, we aim to increase our scale to directly serve nearly two million farmers per year, with 20 million direct beneficiaries within these households.
+Beyond our core program, we will also continue to scale our “impact ventures” platform, partnering with private- and public-sector actors to touch the lives of a larger number of smallholders — serving 2.5 million farmers in 2023 through services such as tree distribution, extension services, and rural retail.

 The Enemy: Hunger

 Hunger represents the most severe form of poverty, and stifles all human potential.
-One in nine children in Sub-Saharan Africa die before they reach age five, and hunger is implicated in half of these deaths.** For surviving children, hunger has life-long consequences: nearly half of surviving children are underweight, stunted, or both, and in many cases their brain scans show physically smaller brains.
-This severe rural poverty represents an unacceptable curtailment of human potential: UNICEF estimates that less than one-quarter of rural African children complete high school, due to an inability to pay school fees.
-Countless families have to choose between educating one child, and feeding the rest of their family.
+One in nine children in Sub-Saharan Africa dies before age five; half of these deaths are due to hunger.** For surviving children, hunger has life-long consequences: nearly half of the surviving children are underweight, stunted, or both, and in many cases, their brain scans show physically smaller brains.
+Moreover, this severe rural poverty represents an unacceptable curtailment of human potential: UNICEF estimates that less than one-quarter of rural African children complete high school due to an inability to pay school fees.
+As a result, countless families have to choose between educating one child, and feeding the rest of their family.

 The Opportunity: Agriculture is the Most Effective Way to End Hunger and Extreme Poverty

 Despite this bleak story, one incredible fact represents the largest humanitarian opportunity of our time: farmers represent approximately 70% of the world’s poor.*** Their profession is to grow food, and they each already spend thousands of hours doing it every year.
-If we can figure out how to make them more productive, mass numbers of people could earn their own way out of poverty.
+If we can figure out how to make them more productive, many people could earn their way out of poverty.

 Second, agriculture uses more land than all other human activities combined.
-If we fail to make existing land more productive, Africa’s uncultivated land will quickly be converted to agriculture, with disastrous consequences for global greenhouse gas emissions and climate change.
-Africa has more unused land of any continent that could still be converted to agriculture.
+If we fail to make existing land more productive, Africa’s uncultivated land will quickly be converted for agriculture, with disastrous consequences for global greenhouse gas emissions and climate change.
+Africa has more unused land than any other continent that could still be converted to agriculture.
 Farming is the key to our climate future.

 ONE ACRE FUND

-It is well known how to increase agricultural productivity, using only environmentally-appropriate seed and fertilizer combinations (more detail in the “Environment” section).
+Increasing agricultural productivity using only environmentally appropriate seed and fertilizer combinations has been well established (more detail in the “Environmental Sustainability” section).
 The problem is that these solutions have not been delivered in a way that is usable by Sub-Saharan Africa’s smallholding farmers.
 One Acre Fund has developed a general solution that increases the productivity of food farmers in Africa.
 The success of our model stems from two innovations:

 - Bundled solution: One Acre Fund delivers a complete ‘market bundle’ of services: 1) We distribute high-quality farm inputs direct to farmers.
 But we also surround this with support: 2) we extend these inputs on credit, and collect 97%+ on-time repayment, 3) our field staff deliver bi-weekly trainings on best farming practices, ensuring farmers achieve the profitability from their inputs, and 4) at harvest time, we help farmers to store their harvest until market prices are at their highest.
 Delivered in isolation, these services would fail to have impact; by delivering them together, we enable farmers to achieve significant, sustained yield increases.

 One Acre Fund is deeply passionate about reaching the lowest-income farmers, and deliberately serves women farmers, the most difficult to serve.
 Most of our clients are women, and women give 75% of agricultural labor supported by One Acre Fund.
-This is in contrast to traditional development aid: according to the Food and Agriculture Organization, female farmers receive only 5% of government extension services.
-Africa’s women already each spend thousands of hours farming every year to provide opportunity for their families – we have an opportunity to make that labor far more productive.
-And income in the hand of female heads of household have proven to lead to greater investments in the well-being of the family (nutrition, school fees).
+This contrasts with traditional development aid; according to the Food and Agriculture Organization, female farmers receive only 5% of government extension services.
+Africa’s women already each spend thousands of hours farming every year to provide an opportunity for their families – we have an opportunity to make that labor far more productive.
+And income in the hands of female household heads has proven to lead to greater investments in the well-being of the family (e.g., nutrition, school fees).

 Achievements to Date

-Since 2006, One Acre Fund has grown our solution from a small start-up to a major international organization spanning six countries.
+Since 2006, One Acre Fund has grown our solution from a small start-up to a major international organization spanning seven countries.
 We measure ourselves on three core metrics:

 - Scale: Our core program has been built for growth since day one, and has grown between 20%-40% annually in recent years.
 We have expanded our country operations to Kenya, Rwanda, Burundi, Tanzania, Malawi, Uganda, and Zambia – proving the scalability of our model across distinct agricultural and political environments.
-In total, we have grown from serving 125 farm families in 2006 to nearly one million in late 2019.
+In total, we have grown from serving 125 farm families in 2006 to 1.3 million in 2020.

 - Impact: Measurable impact is a core value for One Acre Fund.
 Every season, in each country of operation, we physically weigh the harvests of at least one thousand test and control farmers, to measure the incremental gains in farm income achieved as a direct result of our program.
-Between 2016 and 2018, our average impact was USD$115, which is a 50%+ improvement over control farmers on supported activities.
+Between 2017 and 2020, our average impact was $102, which is a 40%+ improvement over control farmers on supported activities.
 Most of our farmers are women who are deeply concerned about the welfare of their children.
 External research has shown that our clients’ harvest gains go to benefit the family by filling the hunger deficit (12% of gains), investing in school fees (33%), investing in the farm (31%), and housing/ medical expenses/ other (24%).

 - Sustainability: Our model requires clients to pay for the services they receive.
 This not only dignifies farmers as paying customers, but also every donor dollar is leveraged by program revenue, extending its reach and impact.
-Between 2016 and 2018, One Acre Fund earned about USD$141M in farmer payments from our core programs.
-As a result, we achieved a high degree of cost-efficiency, enabling every USD$1 in donor support to create USD$3.5 in farmer income for our field program—this is an industry-leading level of “social return on investment.”
+For example, between 2017 and 2020, One Acre Fund earned about $278M in farmer payments from our core programs.
+As a result, we achieved a high degree of cost-efficiency, enabling every $1 in donor support to create $3.4 in farmer income for our field program — this is an industry-leading level of “social return on investment.”

-At a strategic level, we are on poised to becoming Africa’s largest rural retailer (selling life-improving goods to the poorest populations, mostly in remote rural areas), the largest provider of crop insurance for smallholders in Africa, and one of the largest distributors of trees (in 2019, we are set to plant 15 million trees that survive past one year, and in 2023 we expect to plant over 45 million trees that survive past one year).
-We passionately believe that the rural poor should not be passive aid recipients—we can help them engage with markets, speaking together with a shared voice.
+At a strategic level, we are poised to become Africa’s largest rural retailer (selling life-improving goods to the poorest populations, mostly in remote rural areas), the largest provider of crop insurance for smallholders in Africa, and one of the largest distributors of trees (in 2020, we enabled the planting of 14.8 million trees that survived past one year, and in 2023 we expect to plant nearly 40 million trees that survive past one year).
+We passionately believe that the rural poor should not be passive aid recipients — we can help them engage with markets, speaking together with a shared voice.

 One organization can only accomplish so much: we need to work with others if we are going to generate continent-wide impact.
 Starting in 2012, One Acre Fund was approached by several African governments to jointly implement nationwide farm programs.
 Today, we now run diverse “system change” projects consisting of innovative partnerships with public- and private-sector actors to strengthen the existing agricultural systems that already touch millions of smallholders.
 One Acre Fund’s Impact Ventures work leverages the organizational competencies developed through our core program, such as: